Auckland University Students' Association

 The Auckland University Students' Association (Te Rōpū Kahikatea), also known as AUSA, represents students at the University of Auckland.
 Founded in 1891, AUSA organises student events, publicises student issues, administers student facilities, and assists affiliated student clubs and societies.
 It also produces Craccum magazine and runs the bFM radio station.

 The constitution of the AUSA centres the organisation around student advocacy and the provision of welfare services.
 AUSA has 27,000 members out of 42,000 equivalent full-time students enrolled at the University of Auckland.

 Structure

 AUSA executive

-This is the incumbent AUSA executive team for 2025.